Last Updated on May 1, 2023

 Only M. baccifera and B. manipureana grown at low altitudes had lower TCC.
 The species C. callosal grown at high altitudes had low TCC levels on the base, middle, and tip parts of the shoots.

-Bamboo shoots also contain thiocyanate.
+It also contains thiocyanate.
 It is an antithyroid and goitrogenic compound that can negatively affect maternal thyroid functions.

 The good news is that cooking removes 97% of the cyanide content (source: Cyanogenic Glycosides in Cassava and Bamboo Shoots).
 This means that only around 7 mg will be left in a cup of cooked bamboo shoots which is within the limit of 10 mg/kilogram HCN (source: 10th World Congress Korea).

-However, pregnant women (and many other people) should avoid eating bamboo shoots raw.
-Fermented bamboo shoots, stir-fries, and canned versions are also okay as long as they have been duly processed.
+However, pregnant women (and many other people) should avoid eating raw bamboo shoots.
+Fermented shoots, stir-fries, and canned versions are also okay as long as they have been duly processed.

 Are Bamboo Shoots Good for Pregnant Women?